iansampson/dissertation/Backlog.md

       (Read it when the dissertation is done.)
 - [ ] Add footnote on digital poetry.
 - [ ] Do all the things listed in your other to do lists.
+- [ ] Browse articles on “The Knight’s Tale”
+- [ ] Finish reading Derrida on the stranger
+- [ ] Retranslate Belacqua passage (“What good would it do to go up?”)